What is it with children and keys?

 When they’re babies, keys are shiny, mirrors, and noisy.
 A distraction from teething, crying, chewing.
 Something to hold and tug on instead of jewellery.
 N wasn’t really given keys to play with at that age as he had plenty of other things he liked to fiddle with and chew.

 Toddlers like keys, again for the noise.
-But also for sticking them into places they shouldn’t…plus sockets maybe?
+Also for sticking them into places they shouldn’t…plus sockets maybe?
 Thankfully N didn’t really get into prodding things into sockets.
 He preferred removing and replacing the actual plugs where he could, and the cable from my laptop.

 But now as a pre-schooler, keys have become even more important to him.
 Keys are part of role play.
 They mean something to him and that’s about feeling like he’s doing what daddy does – using the keys to start the tractor, the quad bike or mower. and being like mummy, driving the car.